EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 really good.
 Then for dinner I had Panera before going and seeing the awful that was the new star wars movie.

+### Day 550

+Soylent for lunch and for dinner I had soylent again.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/